-Natural treatments for hypothyroidism focus on proper nutrition that will support the immune system and exercise to improve circulation since this is an autoimmune disease.
-Hashimoto’s thyroiditis is the cause of hypothyroidism 90% of the time.
-Some people change back and forth between hypothyroidism (under-active thyroid) and hyperthyroidism (over-active thyroid).
+Home remedies for hypothyroidism focus on proper nutrition that support the immune system and exercise to improve circulation since this is an autoimmune disease.

 What is Hypothyroidism?